Setting up Shopify Multi Carrier Shipping Label App

 You can see the pickup status under the “Pickup” section.

-If required, you can request for an Ad-Hoc Pickup, using which you can request the earliest possible pickup.
+If required, you can request an Ad-Hoc Pickup, using which you can request the earliest possible pickup.

 Generate Manifest directly from your Shopify Store